BIRA: A Spherical Bistatic Radar Reflectivity Measurement System: Introduction

 \section{Introduction}

 \Gls{isac} is considered one of the key features of future 6G mobile communication~\cite{liu24_book_isac}.
-In essence, \gls{isac} is a means of radar detection and localization of passive target objects that are not equipped with a radio tag.
+In essence, \gls{isac} is a means of radar detection and localization of passive objects, i.e., radar targets, that are not equipped with a radio tag.
 The radio signals transmitted for communication purposes by base stations or mobile radio nodes are reused for target illumination. \Gls{isac} enables to gain comprehensive situational awareness and to improve efficiency and safety in road traffic scenarios, such as V2X (vehicle-to-vehicle or vehicle-to-infrastructure) and for the monitoring of the lower altitude air space (U-space).
 Moreover, there are many other potential use cases of \gls{isac} for public security and safety applications and for increased efficiency in mobile radio access~\cite{shatov24_access_jrc}.

-Unlike most conventional automotive radars, the \gls{isac} sensing geometry is bistatic, as this corresponds to the spatial separation of user equipment and infrastructure in mobile communications.
-Therefore, multi-sensor \gls{isac}~\cite{thomae19_commag_cpcl,thomae23_eurad_distributed_isac,thomae23_distrib_multi_isac} is generally equivalent to a distributed \gls{mimo} radar~\cite{haimovich08_spmag_mimo_radar}.
+Whereas most conventional, e.g., automotive, radar systems are monostatic, the \gls{isac} sensing geometry is bistatic, because it corresponds to the spatial separation of user equipment and infrastructure in mobile communications.
+Therefore, multi-sensor \gls{isac}~\cite{thomae19_commag_cpcl, thomae23_eurad_distributed_isac, thomae23_distrib_multi_isac} is generally equivalent to a distributed \gls{mimo} radar~\cite{haimovich08_spmag_mimo_radar}.
 A related advantage over conventional monostatic radar is the inherent diversity gain, which increases the probability of target detection and supports target recognition.

 Based on dynamic ray tracing and multilink wireless channel sounders~\cite{thomae23_arxiv_multilink_isac}, advanced simulation and measurement techniques already enable the performance evaluation of distributed ISAC systems.
 However, the investigation of wave interaction at solitary targets in multistatic scenarios still deserves special attention in propagation research.
 As all multistatic scenarios are superpositions of bistatic ones, this interaction is best described by the target-specific, complex-valued, bistatic reflectivity function, which comprises the following dimensions: \begin{itemize} \item[(i)] The 4-dimensional constellation of the illuminating \gls{tx} and the observing \gls{rx} in spherical coordinates around the target with azimuth angles~$\azi$ and $\azo$ as well as co-elevation angles~$\eli$ and $\elo$ for illumination and observation, respectively. \item[(ii)] The 2-dimensional polarizations at \gls{tx} and \gls{rx}. \item[(iii)] The frequency response, which corresponds to the bistatic time of flight, i.e., the bistatic depth of the target. \item[(iv)] The temporal variation of the target reflectivity due to its internal, locally confined movements, which corresponds to micro-Doppler~\cite{chen19_book_udoppler_radar}. \end{itemize}